Notary Services Swearing of Affidavits

 The Letter of Invitation is executed in front of a Notary Public and is, thereafter, ready to be submitted in support of the Visa application.Authentication of Copies of Documents

-There may be times when you will need to submit documents for purposes which will require that you submit authenticated or notarized copies of the same rather than sending the original document(s).
+There may be times when you will need to submit documents for purposes that will require that you submit authenticated or notarized copies of the same rather than sending the original document(s).
 A Notary Public can review the original document and provide a Notarial Certificate, to be attached to a copy of the original document, which attests to the fact that the copy is a true representation of the original document.
-By this means, a copy of the document, along with the Notarial Certificate, may be submitted in lieu of the original document.Our Services and Related Fees
+By this means, a copy of the document, along with the Notarial Certificate, may be submitted in lieu of the original document.Our Notary Services and Related Fees

 We can assist with the preparation and execution of any of the foregoing documents.
-If you have a document which simply requires execution in front of a lawyer, our standard charge is $50.00.
+If you have a document that simply requires execution in front of a lawyer, our standard charge is $50.00.
 If you require us to prepare the document(s), additional charges will apply.
 If you require us to attend at an address of your choosing to execute a document, there is a charge of $100.00, plus 50¢/km from our office to the requested address applied to the fee.
 Please contact our office to arrange for a notary and/or commissioning appointment.